chrisallenlane/watchtower/README.md

 for how `Watchtower` works.

 ### Notes about the example report: ###
 1. This is a big HTML file.
-I'd recommend opening it in a fast browser like Google Chrome.
+I recommend opening it in a fast browser like Google Chrome.
 2. I chose to analyze W3 Total Cache because of its popularity.
 I'm not implying that I believe it to be insecure.